ndrewtl/airspace-jekyll/_posts/2018-04-18-pandas-python-intro.md

 array([ 4.6,  2.1, -4. ,  3. ])
 ```

-For a lot of applications, a plain old _Series_ is probably not a lot of use, but it is the core component of the Pandas workhorse, the _DataFrame_, so it's useful to know about.
+For a lot of applications, a plain old _Series_ is probably not a lot of use, but it is the core component of the `pandas` workhorse, the _DataFrame_, so it's useful to know about.

 ### DataFrames

 The DataFrame represents tabular data, a bit like a spreadsheet.
 DataFrames are organised into colums (each of which is a _Series_), and each column can store a single data-type, such as floating point numbers, strings, boolean values etc. DataFrames can be indexed by either their row or column names.
 (They are similar in many ways to R's `data.frame`.)

-We can create a DataFrame in Pandas from a Python dictionary, or by loading in a text file containing tabular data.
+We can create a DataFrame in `pandas` from a Python dictionary, or by loading in a text file containing tabular data.
 First we are going to look at how to create one from a dictionary.

 #### A refresher on the Dictionary data type

 Dictionaries are a core Python data structure that contain a set of `key:value` pairs.
-If you image having a written language dictionary, say for English-Hungarian, and you wanted to know the Hungarian word for "spaceship", you would look-up the English word (the dictionary `key` in Python) and the dictionary would give you the Hungarian translation (the dictionary `value` in Python).
+If you imagine having a written language dictionary, say for English-Hungarian, and you wanted to know the Hungarian word for "spaceship", you would look-up the English word (the dictionary `key` in Python) and the dictionary would give you the Hungarian translation (the dictionary `value` in Python).
 So the "key-value pair" would be `'spaceship': 'űrhajó'`.

 To construct a dictionary in Python, the syntax we would write is: